 Writing your pharmacist resume in a reverse-chronological format is ideal when looking to show off your skills, experience and accomplishments.

 Be sure to use big headings, clear and neat typeface and plenty of white space when constructing your resume.
 Export your Pharmacist resume in PDF rather than Microsoft word - the result will be a professional and intact product to deliver to recruiters.

 Consider this at your elevator pitch, your potential hook to recruiters that will put you leagues in front of your competition.
 Use this as a summary if you’re an experienced pharmacist with years of prescription dispensing and logging, making your best skills and achievements stand out.

 Have you got experience improving pharmacy automation and in turn reducing medication errors?
-Have you increase customer retention by significant numbers by improving pharmacy efficiency?
+Have you increased customer retention by significant numbers by improving pharmacy efficiency?
 Now is the time to make this known to recruiters.

 A great work experience section is as follows:

-Junior Pharmacist | Central District Hospital, NY 2014-present Daily clinical rotations Helped interpret lab charts
+Junior Pharmacist | Central District Hospital, NY | 2014-present

 If you require more tips on writing about your work experience, check out our detailed resume guide.